 Are parents able to watch any portions of the camp?

 Parents are encouraged to attend the camp meeting on Sunday as well as the evening concerts throughout the week and the end of camp concert on Saturday afternoon.
 Parents are also welcome to attend afternoon and evening breakout sessions as seating allows.
 Due to limited space we can not accommodate parents or other visitors at masterclass, sectionals or ensemble rehearsals.
 If you have specific questions about a particular event or session email firstname.lastname@example.org.
 COVID restrictions may limit capacity.

 What steps are taken to keep students safe?

 At SDSMI we are committed to giving students an amazing experience which means keeping them safe.
 We have a highly qualified staff of counselors, instructors and volunteers which are managed by camp directors Eric Weirather and James Sepulvado.
 SDSMI faculty includes several credentialed teachers, college professors, music educators as well as specially selected undergraduate and graduate students from PLNU.
 Students are under constant supervision by our 25 staff members.
 Additionally the campus of PLNU is monitored by local law enforcement.

 When will I be notified about my scholarship award?

-The initial round of scholarship awards will be sent out by mid June.
+The initial round of scholarship awards will be sent out by late June.
 Any applications received after that time will be awarded as resources allow.